canpacis/pacis-docs/src/app/docs/getting-started/conventions.md

 HTML elements defined in the `html` package accept a variadic item of `html.Iten` interfaces.
 This includes HTML attributes like `class`, `id` and `src` while also acommodating other HTML elements and nodes like, `Text` and `Fragment`.

-Having every item in the same argument list, especially when building a complex, nested UI, can get really confusing really quick.
+Having every item in the same argument list, especially when building a complex, nested UIs, can get really confusing really quick.
 To minimize, I advise keeping your HTML attributes apart from your child nodes.

 No ❌